Parrazyte/winds/README.md

 Simulations:

--fortran xstar custom version from Sudeb's pas work -python-based libraries to convert JED-SAD/WED solutiosn to xspec models and then spectra
+-fortran xstar custom version from Sudeb's past work -python-based libraries to convert JED-SAD/WED solutions to xspec models and then spectra